BradVil21/IT-Support-/README.md

   <li> Promoting a Server to Domain-Controller: Discover how to promote a server to a Domain Controller, which is responsible for managing authentication, user accounts, and network security within the domain.</li>
   <li> Understanding AD's Role in Networked Environments: Gain insight into how Active Directory is used to centralize identity management, control access to resources, and enforce security policies across a network.</li>
   <br>
-View Link Here <a href="https://github.com/BradVil21/Active-Directory/blob/main/README.md">Active Directory</a>
+View Link Here: <a href="https://github.com/BradVil21/Active-Directory/blob/main/README.md">Active Directory</a>